outpaddling/LPJS/README.md

 LPJS is currently slithering around the primordial ooze as we lay out the framework and prioritize development phases.

-Early development will move slowly as we carefully deliberate the design and implementation of each new feature to ensure the highest possible code quality.
+Early development will move slowly as we carefully deliberate the specification, design, and implementation of each new feature to ensure the highest possible quality.

 The user interface may undergo significant changes as testing reveals oversights in design.

+Development is currently moving along nicely.
-We anticipate having a minimal working batch system in place sometime in 2024.
+We anticipate having a minimal working batch system in place sometime in early 2024.
 Stay tuned...

-LPJS will be integrated with [SPCM](https://github.com/outpaddling/SPCM) when it is fully functional.
+LPJS will be integrated with [SPCM](https://github.com/outpaddling/SPCM) (replacing SLURM) when it is sufficiently functional.

 ## Description

-LPJS (Lightweight Portable Job Scheduler) is a batch system, i.e. a job scheduler and resource manager for HPC (High Performance Computing) clusters.
+LPJS (Lightweight Portable Job Scheduler) is a batch system, i.e. a job scheduler and resource manager for HPC (High Performance Computing) clusters and HTC (High Throughput Computing) grids.
-An HPC cluster is anywhere from one to thousands of computers (called nodes) with managed CPU and memory resources for the purpose of performing computationally intensive jobs in parallel (simultaneously).
+A cluster or grid is anywhere from one to thousands of computers (called nodes) with managed CPU and memory resources, for the purpose of performing computationally intensive jobs in parallel (simultaneously).

-Most clusters are linked together with a private high-speed network to maximize the speed of data exchange between the nodes, and to isolate the heavy traffic they generate from the broader organizational network.
-Typically there is a "head node", dedicated to keeping track of available CPU cores and memory on all nodes, multiple compute nodes, and one or more file servers, A.K.A.
+Most clusters consist of a few or many dedicated rack-mounted computers linked together with a private high-speed network, to maximize the speed of data exchange between the nodes, and to isolate the heavy traffic they generate from the broader organizational network.
-I/O nodes.
+Cluster nodes typically have shared access to file servers (A.K.A.
+I/O nodes) using NFS or similar services.

+Grids are similar to clusters, but usually consist of more loosely coupled, non-dedicated machines over a wider area, such as desktop computers that may not even be on the same site.
+They do not have a dedicated network or access to a common file server.

+In both clusters and grids, there is typically a "head node", dedicated to keeping track of available CPU cores and memory on all nodes, multiple compute nodes.

-There may also be additional node types, such as "visualization" nodes, which contain graphical software for examining analysis results on the cluster,so they don't have to be transferred to a workstation or laptop first.
+There may also be additional node types, such as "visualization" nodes, which contain graphical software for examining analysis results on the cluster, so they don't have to be transferred to a workstation or laptop first.
 Note, however, that immediately copying results to another location is generally a good idea, so that you have a backup in case of accidental deletion, disk failure, etc.